 <You manipulated the neurosignals in real time.> Phoebe’s voice was almost inaudible over the com system. <You weren’t hacking anything, you just added a few signals which confused the system into believing it sent data that it didn’t, or to ignore data it did receive.
 No errors were detected because none of the systems were damaged or modified.
 The information was there, but it got lost in translation.>

 <But that…> Integral trailed off.
-I could admit to myself I didn’t understand the equipment inside me well enough to feel anything but the paranoia that there was little to nothing I could do to stop Synthia from doing any number of horrible things inside me.
+I could admit I didn’t understand the equipment inside me well enough to feel anything but the paranoia that there was little to nothing I could do to stop the computer from doing any number of horrible things inside me.

-<If you were going to say it’s the equivalent of walking a mile through a hurricane while never touching a raindrop?
-Then you would be incorrect, because what I did was least an order of magnitude more difficult.> It came as no surprise she had words aplenty. <But you’re wetware creating software, while I’m software incarnate.
+<If you were going to say it’s the equivalent of walking a kilometer through a hurricane while never touching a raindrop?
+Then you would be incorrect, because what I did was least an order of magnitude more difficult.> It came as no surprise our AI ‘friend’ had words aplenty. <But you are wetware creating software, while I am software incarnate.
 When I dream of electric sheep, each one is photorealistic to the width of a human hair.
 Even so, it did require six days to map Warren’s subsystems well enough to manipulate them without getting caught.
 Major kudos, by the way.>